Black Asian Latino Economic Gap $16 Trillion

 The population numbers affect the number INNOVATIONS resulting in potential economic growth prosperity.
 Thus generally, less geniuses, means less economic innovation prosperity long-term, as the likely outcome reports BrightNovaMedia.com.

-So, the United States must deploy an "all hands-on deck" approach now that lays the a top quality equal education and healthcare system in order to maximize the production of innovative new ideas that will propel America's future ability to compete globally able to remain a leading economic power.
-So, every Black, Asian and Hispanic in the United States should be given much greater access to small business funding capital to secure innovation.
+So, the United States must deploy an "all hands-on deck" approach now that creates a top quality equal education and healthcare system in order to maximize the production of innovative new ideas that will propel America's future ability to compete globally and cement the USA as the leading economic power.
+Every Black, Asian and Hispanic in the United States must have greater access to small business funding capital to secure our economy.

 Black and Hispanic families on-average hold $17,000 of wealth in America versus nearly $175,000 net worth on-average for Whites.
 And Black and Hispanics were 3x more likely to have severe health problems, lacking access to quality healthcare resources than Whites.